gabrielastro/accretionflowproperties/README.md

 2. Equal temperatures before and after the shock
 3. No dissociation nor ionisation

 - Assumption 1 is of course not realistic far from the planet.
+In the case of ffill<1 (see below), the profile should be thought of as the average profile over the accreting solid angle.
 - Assumption 2 has always been seen to hold up to now.
 - The shock temperature is independent of Assumption 3 (except perhaps for rare cases; Marleau et al., in prep.) but dissociation or ionisation will change somewhat the temperature structure and the luminosity in the flow.